polarfire-soc/polarfire-soc-documentation/fundamentals/boot-modes/boot-mode-3/boot-mode-3-fundamentals.md

 | s | Part of the signature included in the certificate used to reconstruct r'. |
 | r' | Value computed from the message's hash during authentication.
 Should match the signature's r value for authentication to be successful. |

+Note: The NIST P-384 curve is used for boot mode 3 ECDSA.

 ###Key Pair Generation
 >Note about mathematical notation: This document uses "." for scalar multiplication and "*" for elliptic curve point multiplication.